B.A. in Music

 - Music History: MUS 343, 344

-- Applied music: six terms for credit in classical instruction on major instrument or voice
+- Applied Music: six terms for credit in classical instruction on a major instrument or voice

-- MUS 492 Independent Study and Research (degree capstone course)
+- MUS 492 Independent Study and Research (senior capstone project)

 Individual Focus Courses